arewecooked.dev

 If you have infinite bandwidth, you're done.
 Ship it.

-My Real World: The Bottleneck
+Our Real World: The Bottleneck

 Here's the thing nobody tells you: you don't have a full second to send a frame.
 At 60fps, you have 16.67 milliseconds.
 And in those 16 milliseconds, you need to capture, send, receive, and render.